 Ideal Response logo

-Babies, children, the elderly, those with existing skin conditions (such as eczema) or respiratory problems (such as allergies or asthma) are all particularly vulnerable to mould, as are those who are immunocompromised (such chemotherapy patients).
+Babies, children, the elderly, those with existing skin conditions (such as eczema) or respiratory problems (such as allergies or asthma) are all particularly vulnerable to mould.
+As are those who are immunocompromised (such chemotherapy patients).

 The housing health and safety rating system (HHSRS), which local councils use to determine if there are health risks within rented accommodation, declared mould and damp as a “Category 1 Hazard” in 2001 – the same category as exposed wiring, broken boilers, rats and vermin.
 If an assessment shows that there are Category 1 Hazards present, the council must take action.